-Plans for the park include taking advantage of the site’s existing 37 metre mound (half a metre higher than Liverpool Cathedral) so that when complete the 28 hectare park will offer visitors stunning views across the river to the Liverpool waterfront and the UNESCO World Heritage Site.
-The mound is visible from most of the immediate surroundings and is visually dominant from Liverpool and from Rock Ferry Esplanade, so its transformation will dramatically improve the visual appearance of the whole area.
+Work at the park has taken advantage of the 37 metre mound (half a metre higher than Liverpool Cathedral) so the 28 hectare park now offers stunning views across the river to the Liverpool waterfront and the UNESCO World Heritage Site.
+The mound is visible from most of the immediate surroundings and is visually dominant from Liverpool and from Rock Ferry Esplanade, so its transformation has dramatically improved the visual appearance of the whole area.

-A major focus of the works will be to improve access, including a new site entrance from Dock Road north, a link to Shorefields and vitally access to the coastline which will connect the communities of Port Sunlight, Bromborough and New Ferry with the River Mersey.
-The landfill site used to act as a barrier between the communities and the coast – so the river park will open up access to the coast for the first time in a generation.
+A major focus of the works was to improve access, including a new site entrance from Dock Road north, a link to Shorefields and access to the coastline to connect the communities of Port Sunlight, Bromborough and New Ferry with the River Mersey.
+The landfill site used to act as a barrier between the communities and the coast – so the river park has now opened up access to the coast for the first time in a generation.

-The Park will also provide visitors with a scenic waterfront and a perimeter walks whilst an area of salt marsh to the North of the site is already an important site for large populations of water birds and is a site of special protection
+The park also provides visitors with a scenic waterfront and a perimeter walk, and an area of salt marsh to the north is already an important area for large populations of water birds and is a site of special protection.

 To contact the Land Trust about this site or how we could help manage your space please email our Estates Manager Sarah Palgrave-Neath or call 07795 126687